rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 ## Advanced Info
 ### Other API Actions & Payment Handling
 <!-- @TODO: link to other available endpoints -->
-Once customer has initiated the payment and payment is created on Midtrans side:
+Once Customer has initiated the payment and payment is created on Midtrans side:
 - Merchant can further perform [other API actions to the transaction](/en/after-payment/status-cycle.md#api-action-method).
 - Other [After Payment sections explanations](/en/after-payment/overview.md) also applies to the payment transaction.